-They charged, craving her blood on their sharp, oiled blades.
+They charged, craving her blood on their sharp, oiled swords.
 If only they hadn’t been so blinded by their anger and grief.
 Perhaps they would have stopped to think – think that all this death had been for a reason; think that reason had everything to do with the blood and magic that had been thrust into Madeleine a few moments earlier.

 She did not even raise her arms.
-Didn’t even turn to look at any of her attackers.
+Didn’t even turn to look at all of her attackers.
 She simply stood there, in her light blue dress stained red, shimmering in the moonlight, and she smiled.
 And when the first blade swung towards her, she used her new power as though it had always been a part of her.

 But Madeleine knew what fury and grief could do to a person when it was left to fester and grow.
 These men would hunt her until she was dead, and the rest of the city would follow.

-The next man, Madeleine wrapped her arms lovingly around him, and squeezed until she felt the ribs crack and shatter inside his chest, pricking holes into his heart.
+The next man, Madeleine wrapped her arms lovingly around him and squeezed until she felt the ribs crack and shatter inside his chest, pricking holes into his heart.